tom-tan/langdoc/README.md

   Buffer name for `MODE-PREFIX-mode`

-Next three arguments are to define `MODE-PREFIX:describe-symbol`.
+Next three arguments are to define `MODE-PREFIX-describe-symbol`.
 * `POINTED-SYM-FN`

   Function name which returns the string pointed by